 38th and Chicago

-The intersection of 38th Street and Chicago Avenue in South Minneapolis is the site of George Floyd's death and has become a gathering place for people to pay their respects and remember him.
+The intersection of 38th Street and Chicago Avenue in South Minneapolis is the site of George Floyd's death and has become a gathering place for people to honor and remember him.
 It is an important space for racial healing and justice among many members of the community and visitors from all over.
-This area, also called George Floyd Square, pays tribute to his life and is a powerful way for the Minneapolis community to rally around the importance of Black lives.
+This public memorial, commonly known as George Floyd Square, pays tribute to George Floyd’s life and has become a powerful symbol for conveying the importance of Black lives in Minneapolis.

-Please check the official George Floyd Square Instagram account for up-to-date information before visiting.
+Please check the official George Floyd Square Instagram account for up-to-date information before visiting the memorial site.

 The area is filled with ways to memorialize the life of George Floyd and other victims of police brutality.
-You will find several tribute spaces signified by sculptures, murals, and paintings.
+Visitors will find several tribute spaces signified by sculptures, murals, and paintings.

 Murals

-Two murals reside in this space.
-One is the well-known tribute mural created by a group of community artists, Cadex Herrera, Greta McLain, and Xena Goldman.
-It can be found on the side of the Cup Foods grocery store and the other is a black and white portrait of George Floyd called "Icon of a Revolution" and was painted by artist Peyton Scott Russell.
+Two murals reside at the memorial site.
+The most recognizable being a blue and yellow tribute mural created by a group of community artists, Cadex Herrera, Greta McLain, and Xena Goldman.
+It can be found on the side of the Cup Foods grocery store building.
+The second mural named, "Icon of a Revolution" depicts a black and white portrait of George Floyd, created by artist Peyton Scott Russell.

 Fist Sculpture

-Found at the center of the intersection of 38th and Chicago, this raised fist is surrounded by colorful flowers, photos of Floyd and signs about the movement.
+Found at the center of the 38th and Chicago intersection, this raised fist sculpture is surrounded by an array of colorful flowers, photos of George Floyd and handmade signs from the community.

 Say Their Names Cemetery